rikosintie/Discovery/docs/Helper-scripts.md

 ----------------------------------------------------------------

-**Phones only** (`python3 topo-map.py -p -o jc-phones`) — every phone and the switch it's plugged into, no backbone context saved at jc-phones.png:
+**Phones only** (`python3 topo-map.py -p -o jc-phones`) — every phone and the switch it's plugged into, no backbone context saved at jc-phones.png.

+!!! note
+    Mitel phones return their extension number so it's included in the diagram.
+It appears as `regDN 2201` for example.

 ----------------------------------------------------------------